Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Results

 Building off of the previous example of (FeNi)Pt, to demonstrate the efficacy of our approach for searching for ordered, intermetallic phases with large predicted magnetocrystalline anisotropy energies, and to examine whether alloying provides a viable, cost-effective route for producing atomically ordered L$1_0$ FeNi in the laboratory, we consider five more alloying additions, added individually to the FeNi lattice: $X=$ Al, Co, Pd, Mo, Cr.
 Al is chosen as a light abundant element known to form intermetallic phases with both Fe and Ni~\cite{sokolovskiy_impact_2022}.
 Co is chosen as it is known to provide a higher Curie temperature than Fe~\cite{kittel_introduction_2005}, potentially leading to improved magnetic properties.
 Pd, with an isoelectronic valence structure to Pt~\cite{montes-arango_l10_2015}, is chosen for comparison with the earlier results.
-Finally, Cr and Mo are chosen as early transition metals, to examine whether the early $3d$ transition metals will have an impact on atomic ordering.
+Finally, Cr and Mo are chosen as early transition metals, to examine whether the early $3d$ transition metals will have an impact on atomic ordering. { The calculated magnetisation values and magnetic critical temperatures for the A1 solid solution for each of these compositions are given in Table~\ref{table:A1_Fe4Ni3X_magnetism}, while results describing compositional ordering and hard magnetic properties are given in Table~\ref{table:all_additive_results}}.